- 1Spain: An attractive country for investment

 - Companies which have issued securities that are publicly traded on a regulated market of any EU Member State and which, pursuant to current legislation, only publish individual financial statements, are obliged to disclose in the notes to the financial statements the main changes in equity and profit or loss that would have arisen had EU-IFRSs been applied, indicating the measurement bases used.

 - A breakdown of the fees for financial audit and other services provided by the auditors, together with those paid to persons or entities related to the auditors.

 - The group, if any, to which the company belongs and the Mercantile Registry at which the consolidated financial statements have been filed or, where applicable, the circumstances relieving the group from the obligation of presenting consolidated financial statements.

 - When the company has the largest volume of assets from among the group of companies domiciled in Spain forming part of the same decision-making unit, because they are controlled in any way by one or several natural or legal persons not obliged to consolidate acting jointly, or because they are under single management due to agreements or clauses in the bylaws, a description of the companies must be given, indicating the reasons why they form part of the same decision-making unit, and the aggregate amount of the assets, liabilities, equity, revenue and profit or loss of those companies must be disclosed.

 The company with the largest volume of assets is considered to be that which at the date of its inclusion in the decision-making unit has the largest figure under the total assets heading in the balance sheet model.

-- According to the Resolution of the Accounting and Audit Institute, of December 29, 2010, the notes to the financial statements must contain information on deferred payments to suppliers in commercial transactions and indicate the average payment period for payments to suppliers, in accordance with the Ruling of the Accounting and Audit Institute of January 29, 2016.
+- The notes to the financial statements must contain information on deferred payments to suppliers in commercial transactions and indicate the average payment period for payments to suppliers.